kyle-tennison/notes/Superintelligence Fears, Promises and Potentials.md

 ---

-- Advocates for AI development regulation
+- Other guy Advocates for AI development regulation
+	- Author doesn't think that it would be possible
 - What if synthetic intelligence is sentience
 	- Would this bring emotions too?
 - We don't have to look as AI as exclusively reward maximizing
-- Progress isn't usually linear in sciecne.
+- Progress isn't usually linear in science.
 We probably are in for a revolution
 	- a priori?
 - What if there's a third way of AGI that's not LLMs (obv) but also not synthetic?
 Is such a thing possible.